Sharp Airlines First Officer Cadetship

 |CASA/Jeppesen Documents (1 year)

 A deposit is paid in two stages.
-After successfully passing the first interview a $2,500 deposit is due within 14 days of the initial application being accepted.
+After successfully passing the first interview an initial deposit of $2,500 is due within 14 days of the initial application being accepted.
 This initial deposit is fully refundable within 14 days if the applicant subsequently does not pass the final interview stage or fails the Class One Medical Examination.

 Note: Leave on Public holidays is at the sole discretion of the Company.